vector-js/vector/website/content/tutorials/control-with-position/index.md

 let text = interactive.text(150, 150, "myText");
 {{< /highlight >}}

+## Declaring a Dependency

+Then we are going to declare a dependency so that when the state of the control point changes, our text element's update function will be called.

+{{< highlight javascript "linenos=inline,linenostart=14">}}
+text.addDependency(control);
+text.update = function() {
+  // update the text element when the control changes }
+{{< /highlight >}}

-## Update Contents and Position of Text
+## Update Function

-Next let's make it so when the control moves as well.
-Let's also make it so the contents of the text displays the position of the control.
+Let's make it so the text element's position follows the position of the control point and the contents of the text displays the position of the point.

 <div id="step-2" class="interactive center"></div>
 <script type="module" src="./step-2.js"></script>